FusionAuth/fusionauth-site/astro/src/content/articles/oauth/differences-between-oauth-2-oauth-2-1.md

 icon: /img/icons/difference-oauth2-2.1.svg
 ---

-OAuth 2.1 is consolidating best practices learned over the eight years since Oauth 2 was published.
+OAuth 2.1 is consolidating best practices learned over the eight years since OAuth 2 was published.
 The original OAuth 2.0 specification was released in October 2012 as [RFC 6749](https://tools.ietf.org/html/rfc6749) and [RFC 6750](https://tools.ietf.org/html/rfc6750).
 It replaced OAuth 1.0, released in April 2010.
 There have been a number of extensions and modifications to OAuth 2 over the subsequent years.

 A new OAuth specification has been proposed and is currently under discussion.
 At this time, the specification was most recently updated on July 30, 2020.
-If approved, [OAuth 2.1](https://tools.ietf.org/html/draft-ietf-oauth-v2-1-00) will obsolete certain parts of Oauth 2.0 and mandate security best practices.
+If approved, [OAuth 2.1](https://tools.ietf.org/html/draft-ietf-oauth-v2-1-00) will obsolete certain parts of OAuth 2.0 and mandate security best practices.
 The rest of the OAuth 2.0 specification will be retained.

 That bears repeating.
 Nothing new will be added.
 This is an explicit design goal of OAuth 2.1.